-Part of ongoing series: Hollywood and Higher Education and The Future of Faith-Based Filmmaking
+Part of ongoing series: Hollywood and Higher Education: Teaching Worldview Thru the Stories We Live By (See also, The Future of Faith-Based Filmmaking)

 The Blind Side is not so much the story of a Christian family who transformed the life of a homeless teenager as much as it is the story of a homeless teenager who transformed the faith of a Christian family

 “Wow, I’ve finally met someone who practices but doesn’t preach.” —Sandra Bullock, speaking of Leigh Anne Tuohy, whom Bullock portrayed in her first Oscar-winning performance

 In the aftermath of the runaway success of The Blind Side, Hollywood has become more open to Christians’ stories.
 I don’t mean “Christian” stories, but rather human stories about Christians whose faith has been an element in their facing universal human struggles.